Table of Contents

 Using Tags to Select SearchProviders

-For example: the funding data set included with SWIRL has SearchProviders for SQLite3, PostgreSQL and Google BigQuery, all of which contains Tags:
+For example, the funding dataset included with SWIRL has SearchProviders for SQLite3, PostgreSQL, and Google BigQuery, each containing relevant Tags:

 {